 Background Information

-The rail trail was constructed in 2021 through funding under the Federal Government’s Local Roads and Community Infrastructure Program.
+The rail trail was constructed in 2021 with funding under the Federal Government’s Local Roads and Community Infrastructure Program.
 This followed seven years of lobbying by the Dartmoor community.
-The trail was officially launched in December 2021.
-There are no plans to extend the trail.
+The trail was officially launched in December of that year.
+There are no plans to extend it to Mt Gambier.

 Traditional owners